 This is the category that sometimes takes people off guard.
-The Judge will ask about your day to day life.
+The Judge will ask about your day-to-day life.
 Some Judges will ask you to describe a typical day from start to finish.
-Some Judges will ask about specific activities of daily living, such as the ability to prepare a meal, perform chores in the house and yard, drive to appointments, perform personal hygiene tasks, and go grocery shopping.
+You may also be asked about specific activities of daily living, such as the ability to prepare a meal, perform chores in the house and yard, drive to appointments, perform personal hygiene tasks, and go grocery shopping.
 You will have the opportunity to explain if you require assistance for the completion of these activities.
 Here, the Judge is seeking an overall understanding of how your conditions affect your daily life.

 If you have any history of drug abuse, alcohol abuse, or non-compliance with medical treatment, it is very likely the Judge already knows about it through the examination of your medical records.
 As you will be sworn by oath to tell the truth under penalty of perjury during your testimony, you should be prepared to discuss these issues openly and honestly.